 Hopeful parents will then need to petition to begin the adoption process either by working with an agency or an adoption attorney who can prepare this paperwork for you.

-All prospective parents are required to complete a home study in order to pursue Washington adoption.
+All prospective parents are required to complete a home study to pursue Washington adoption.
 Typical home studies involve an investigation of your home environment and family life, employment and finances, health, and support resources.
 A background check is conducted to check for prior pending charges or prior convictions involving child abuse and/or neglect.

 Although parents may feel the home study to be an intrusive and scary part of the adoption process, its purpose is to ensure a good fit for both the family and child.
 Your assigned social worker will not be focusing on your flaws or checking your house for dust bunnies, but rather he or she will provide insight into what adoption entails, the potential issues associated with adoption, how to help an adopted child transition into a forever family, answers to questions regarding birth family and legal rights, and how to help a child from another country and/or racial or ethnic group feel welcome and comfortable in his or her new family and community.
 You can find a Washington home study professional here.

 All adoptions in the state of Washington require a post-placement evaluation.
 This is where a social worker who has been appointed by the court will come to your home to interview you and meet with your adopted child and or siblings to see how everyone is getting along.
 The social worker will conduct background checks and make recommendations as to whether or not the adoption should be approved.
-With international adoption, these post-placement evaluations may run longer, depending on the country in order to be compliant with the Hague Convention on adoption (which was set into place to safeguard intercountry adoptions.
+With international adoption, these post-placement evaluations may run longer, depending on the country to be compliant with the Hague Convention on adoption (which was set into place to safeguard intercountry adoptions.
 Not all countries participate in the Hague Convention.
 For a list of countries that do participate in the Hague Convention, you can click here).

 Should your adoption take place in King County, the courts will need to confirm the consent of the biological parents to ensure that it is valid and was not obtained by duress or coercion.